nmshd/documentation/_includes/use-cases/use-case-transport-create-token-for-file.md

 ## On Failure

-- `fileID` does not resolve to a file.
+- `fileId` does not resolve to a file.